| Title: | Time Series Analysis and Computational Finance |

 approximation computed from the BFGS update.
 Only a Cholesky factor

-Goldfarb (1976).
-The gradient is either computed analytically or
+The gradient is either computed analytically or using a numerical

 order |